Earned Income Tax Credit

 For information about eligibility, IRS Notice 797, forms, and instructions, contact the IRS:

-California Earned Income Tax Credit (California EITC / CalEITC)
+California Earned Income Tax Credit

-To claim the California EITC, even if you do not owe California taxes, you must file a California income tax return and complete and attach the California EITC Form (FTB 3514).
+To claim the California EITC, even if you do not owe California taxes, you must file a California income tax return and complete and attach the California EITC Form, FTB 3514.

 For information about availability, eligibility requirements, forms, and filing help, contact the California Franchise Tax Board: